segmentio/segment-docs/src/connections/destinations/catalog/hotjar/index.md

 2. Search for *Hotjar* in the Catalog, select it, and choose the Javascript source you want to connect the destination to.

 3. Add your **Hotjar Site ID** to your Destination settings.
-You can find this ID (e.g. 123456) in Account settings > Sites & Organizations;
+You can find this ID in Account settings > Sites & Organizations.

 4. Your changes will appear in the Segment CDN in about 45 minutes, and then Analytics.js will start asynchronously loading Hotjar's tracking snippet and sending data.
 If you are already using Hotjar, remove Hotjar's snippet from your code.